Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Basic cylinders

 Let $G$ be a tame chain of graphs $G_1,\ldots,G_n$ with the sequence of cutting cycles $\mathcal{C}=C_0,\ldots,C_n$.
 We say that the vertices of the cutting cycles are \emph{special}.
 Let $f=x_1x_2x_3x_4$ be a $4$-face in $G_i$ for some $i\in\{1,\ldots, n\}$.
 We call the identification of $x_1$ and $x_3$ to a new vertex $x$ \emph{legal} if \begin{itemize} \item at most one of $x_1$ and $x_3$ is special, and \item $G_i$ does not contain (not necessarily distinct) paths $x_1z_1z_2x_3$ and $x_1z'_1z'_2x_3$ such that $\{x_1,z_1,z_2,x_3\}\cap V(C_{i-1})\neq\emptyset$ and $\{x_1,z'_1,z'_2,x_3\}\cap V(C_i)\neq\emptyset$. \end{itemize} If a graph $H$ is obtained from a graph $G$ by a legal identification, then $H$ dominates $G$ since every 3-coloring of $H$ extends to a $3$-coloring of $G$.
 Note that if the indentification of $x_1$ with $x_3$ creates parallel edges, we suppress them, i.e., keep only one (arbitrary) of them.
 Since $G$ is tame, $x_1$ and $x_3$ are not adjacent, and thus the identification does not create loops.
 Also, by the second condition of the legality, we can collapse the triangles possibly created by the identification while keeping the rings of $G_i$ disjoint.

 Let $G$ be a tame graph embedded in the cylinder with rings of length at most $4$.
-We say that $G$ is \emph{basic} if either $G$ contains no contractible $4$-cycle, or it is one of the graphs depicted in Figure~\ref{fig-basic}.
+We say that $G$ is \emph{basic} if either $G$ contains no contractible $4$-cycle, or it is one of the graphs depicted in Figure~\ref{fig-basic} (the rings of each depicted basic graph are the cycle bounding its outer face and the cycle bounding its central face of length $3$ or $4$).
 We aim to show that it suffices to consider the chains of basic graphs.

-We need a result of Thomassen~\cite{thom-torus}. \begin{theorem}[Thomassen~\cite{thom-torus}] Let $G$ be a graph of girth at least $5$ drawn in the disk with the ring $C$ of length at most $8$.
+We need the following result concerning extension of a precoloring of a $(\le\!9)$-cycle. \begin{theorem}[Thomassen~\cite{thom-torus}] Let $G$ be a graph of girth at least $5$ drawn in the disk with the ring $C$ of length at most $8$.
 If $G$ is critical, then $|C|=8$ and $G=C+e$ for an edge $e$ with both ends in $C$. \end{theorem}

 Borodin et al.~\cite{bor7c} investigated precolorings of $7$-faces in planar triangle-free graphs, and their result has the following corollary.